fossasia/wp-tweet-feed-plugin/readme.txt

 * showts - Number of seconds old a tweet has to be to show ___ ago rather than a date/time (defaults to 86400 seconds which is 24 hours)
 * dateFormat - The format for dates (defaults to'h:i:s A F d, Y' or it's localization)
 * title - The title of the widget (defaults to 'Twitter: Username')
+* showretweets - set to true to show retweets, false to hide them (defaults to true)
+* showintents - set to true to show the reply, retweet, and favorite links for each tweet, false to hide them (defaults to true)
+* showfollow - set to true to show the follow button after tweets, false to hide it (defaults to true)

 You can see these put into action by trying something like: